psloliveirajr/psloliveirajr/README.md

 ### Hi there 👋

+Paulo Oliveira Júnior is an undergraduate research assistant in Instrumentation and Computational Simulation Laboratory (LISComp) and an undergraduate student at Federal Fluminense University, expecting to graduate in December 2020.
+Paulo Oliveira Júnior is member of the Brazilian Physical Society and the Brazilian Geophysical Society.
+He has experience in Physics and Geophysics, focusing on Statistical Physics, Complex Networks, Complex Systems, Self-organized Systems, Earthquakes, with programming skills in C, Python, as well as in manipulation of software for complex networks, as Gephi.

 <!--
 **psloliveirajr/psloliveirajr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.